Phomhado/mini-mission-control-cli/README.md

 The idea is that Codex acts as the passenger and I act as the pilot Codex will see my code, review it and sometimes explain me things where I get stuck
-Important: He will NOT code anything, just review it
+Important: Codex here will do reviews, he may commit some changes, specifically improvements